2015 Leeds Rhinos season: Club vs. Country

-As part of their 2015 tour of Great Britain the New Zealand national rugby league team played a match against Leeds, winning 34 - 16.
+As part of their 2015 Kiwi tour of England the New Zealand national rugby league team played a match against Leeds, winning 34 - 16.
 The match was the first time Leeds had played the Kiwis since 1992.
 The match celebrated the 125th anniversary of Headingley Stadium.
 Prior to the match, Leeds had defeated New Zealand once in eleven matches between the two teams.